Supervised learning of an interacting 2D hard-core boson model of a weak topological insulator using correlation functions: Conclusions

 To summarize, using a supervised machine learning approach, we have studied a system of hard-core bosons in a periodic honeycomb lattice subjected to on-site potential with alternating signs along different $y$-layers.
 This model was previously studied in detail using the SSE QMC method with additional analytical calculations \cite{10.21468/SciPostPhys.10.3.059}.
 With the application of ML techniques, in this paper we have reconstructed the rich phase diagram consisting of six different phases : a CDW at $1/2$-filling, two dimer insulators at densities $1/4$ and $3/4$, a superfluid phase, the empty phase at density $\rho=0$ and a Mott insulator at $\rho=1$.
 One of the dimer insulators, depending on the on-site potential pattern, is a weak topological insulator, with a zero Chern number but a non-trivial Berry phase.

-For the ML approach we use two different kinds of correlation functions, namely the density-density correlation (DDC) function and the spatial correlation (SpC) function, as our input data.
+{Based on the properties of the phases,} we use two different kinds of correlation functions, namely the density-density correlation (DDC) function and the spatial correlation (SpC) function, as our {ML} input data.
 The correlation functions were measured using the Stochastic Series Expansion QMC method.
 We train our ML model with the DDC and SpC data separately and compare their performance in learning the features encoded in the phase diagram.
-Along two distinct lines in the phase diagram, we determine the phase boundaries with the ML models and compare them with the ones obtained analytically \cite{10.21468/SciPostPhys.10.3.059}.
-Impressively, the phase transition points predicted by the ML model for a finite $12\times 12$ honeycomb lattice show good agreement with the exact analytical results.
+Along two distinct lines in the phase diagram, we determine the phase boundaries with the ML model and compare them with the ones obtained analytically \cite{10.21468/SciPostPhys.10.3.059}.
+In general, the phase transition points predicted by the ML model for a finite $12\times 12$ honeycomb lattice showed good agreement with the exact analytical results.
+However, the ML model was not able to correctly learn the features when trained with DDC data from a narrow region within the superfluid phase along one of the lines in the phase diagram.
+We performed an unsupervised analysis of the DDC data in this region using the learning by confusion approach which indicated that the DDC data shows large variation in the superfluid phase.

-Next, we proceeded to examine the impact of interactions between the HCBs on the phase diagram.
-For this purpose, we employed the ML model, which was trained using correlation functions obtained from the non-interacting Hamiltonian, to investigate the phase structure of the system in the presence of nearest-neighbor repulsive interactions.
+Next, we proceeded to examine the impact of {explicit} interactions between the HCBs on the phase diagram.
+For this purpose, we employed the ML model, which was trained with correlation functions obtained from {the Hamiltonian without any explicit interactions}, to investigate the phase structure of the system in the presence of nearest-neighbor repulsive interactions.
 In this scenario, we trained the ML model with DDC and SpC data as two-channel images.
 Notably, the ML model exhibited the ability to accurately predict the phase boundaries of the interacting Hamiltonian, despite being trained in the non-interacting regime.
 The capability of the ML model to learn features from the non-interacting system and predict them in the interacting case makes it particularly valuable for cases where numerical simulations in the interacting theory are challenging.